-In selecting a Forensic pathology Expert Witness, clients must consider the professional’s expertise and reputation; his / her ability to communicate complex information clearly; and his / her capacity to interpret the data properly.
+In selecting a forensic pathology expert witness, clients must consider the professional’s knowledge and reputation, their ability to communicate complex information clearly, and their capacity to interpret the data properly.

 His CLEAR Communication sTYLE

 Dr. Chundru has extensive experience explaining his findings to a lay audience.
-Whether he is advising legal counsel and law enforcement or speaking before a jury as a forensic pathology expert witness, he is able to share his opinion in a way that is clear, compelling, and based on science.
+Whether he is advising legal counsel and law enforcement or speaking before a jury as a forensic pathology expert witness, he is able to share his opinion in a way that is clear and based on science.

 His Comprehensive Interpretation